freya022/BotCommands-Wiki/docs/using-commands/using-slash-commands/writing-slash-commands.md

 where you can set the scope, name, description, etc..., while the declaring class must extend `ApplicationCommand`.

+!!! question "Why do I need to extend `ApplicationCommand`?"
+    As a limitation of annotated commands,
+    you are required to extend this class as it allows the framework to ask your commands for stuff, like what guilds a command should be pushed to, getting a value generator for one of their options, and also getting choices.

 [//]: # (TODO add tip with live template)

 !!! example